ccjensen/wedding/source/whos-who/index.markdown

       ["Name", "Anne Beaubien", "Bride"],
       ["Birth place", "Missouri, USA"],
       ["Current location", "California, USA"],
-      ["Favorite drink", "Sangria Smoothie"],
-      ["Favorite past-times", "cycling, cooking, gardening, traveling"],
+      ["Favorite drink", "Extra Dirty Grey goose Martini, Up"], ["Favorite past-times", "cycling, cooking, gardening, traveling"],
-      ["About", "Having grown up in a military family, Anne has rarely spent more than 2 years in the some place.
+      ["About", "Having grown up in a military family, Anne has rarely spent more than 2 years in the same place.
 Fortunately she loves to travel, and was lucky enough to find herself a foreigner who shares the same passion.
-	  Anne loves cooking for Chris and spends most of her time coming up with new recipes for her website WaffleHearts.com, which are of course taste tested by Chris."]
+	  Anne loves cooking for Christopher and spends most of her time coming up with new recipes for her website WaffleHearts.com, which are of course taste tested by Christopher.
+With a green thumb and a favorable climate, the dishes are always full of healthy, home-grown ingredients."]
     ]
   - [
       ["Photo", "chris.jpg"],